Jens A. de Bruijn, Hans de Moel, Brenden Jongman, Marleen C. de Ruiter, Jurjen Wagemaker, Jeroen C.J.H. Aerts

 Then, burst detection is performed by analyzing the time difference between several consecutive tweets assigned to a region.
 When the time difference between several consecutive tweets falls below a region-specific threshold, this burst is classified as a flood event.
 An example thereof is given in Figure 4 for the Rift Valley Province in Kenya.

-Move the slider, or use the play buttons to display floods (highlighted in blue) through time.
+Move the slider, or use the play buttons to display floods through time.